Nearly everyone knows someone who abuses alcohol. Alcohol knows no boundaries; alcohol does not care where you live, what you do, or who you are.

 Check out the facts below to learn the statistics on alcohol abuse and related deaths:

-- 86.3 percent of all adults have consumed alcohol in their lifetime
+- 85 percent of adults ages 18 and older (approximately 222.8 million people) have consumed alcohol at some point in their lifetime

 Females And Alcohol Abuse

-Females that abuse alcohol are at high risk for a multitude of problems.
-Alcohol consumption lowers inhibitions and a person may engage in behaviors and situations that are out of character for them, and with significant negative consequences.
+Females who abuse alcohol are at high risk for a multitude of problems.
+Alcohol consumption lowers inhibitions, and a person may engage in behaviors and situations that are out of character for them, with significant negative consequences.

 Males And Alcohol Abuse

-The following list occurs more often in males than females:
+The following list occurs more often in males than in females:

-- Rates of suicide in men are higher than women
+- Rates of suicide in men are higher than in women

 - Males are involved in more drunk driving and fatal car accident incidents than women